preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 Share a Knowledge article
 ****************************
-To share an article with one or more colleagues, do the following:
+To share an article with a colleague, do the following:

 1. Click "Share".

-(More info will be added soon.)
+2. Add the e-mail address to the colleague and click "Send".

 Rate a Knowledge article
 **************************